masagrator/Status-Monitor-Overlay/docs/modes.md

 This menu shows first 8 resolutions passed to those functions in last frame rendering loop, sorted in descending order of calls number.<br>
 Its main purpose is to catch game rendering resolution, but user must deduce which ones are correct.<br>
 I have limited catched resolutions only to ones that have ratio higher than 0.6 and lower than 1.8.
 Such low value comes from the fact that some games are rendering at width lower than height (f.e.
 480x720).
-There is also a limit where it won't accept resolutions which height is lopwer than 160 px and higher than 1440 px.<br>
+There is also a limit where it won't accept resolutions which height is lower than 160 px and higher than 1440 px.<br>

 Remember that resolutions you can see in this mode may be used in different ways - for example Tokyo Xanadu Ex+ max dynamic resolution in handheld will show 1280x736, but it's not that game will squeeze this into 720p screen, it's just removing those additional 16 pixels from showing on screen.